AnalyzeWithRiya/Netflix-Content-Trends-Analysis/sql/sql.md

 ![ ](https://github.com/AnalyzeWithRiya/Netflix-Content-Trends-Analysis/blob/1ab4cc48853d46fcc5779c05c7a3afe050eeff3c/images/i11.jpg)

-✅ Average movie duration is ~100 minutes — the cinematic sweet spot for attention span.
+✅ The average movie duration on Netflix is around **100 minutes** — the global sweet spot for attention span and storytelling.
+This aligns with **traditional cinema standards,** making it easier for Netflix users to binge **1–2 movies in an evening**.

 ---